Encryption at Zoho Sign

 Added by users in their profile section and signers when signing documents through:

-In addition to the afore-mentioned application layer encryption, we also provide full disk encryption in our EU, IN, and AU datacenters.
+In addition to the afore-mentioned application layer encryption, we also provide full disk encryption in our EU, IN, AU, and JP data centers.
 Learn more.